-The resource I am sharing is a group or team exercise focused on the style of a leader and how a leader approaches employee issues given their own background and preferences.
+The exercise I am sharing (see download file below) is a group or team exercise focused on the style of a leader and how a leader approaches employee issues given their own background and preferences.
 The backdrop for the experience could be situational leadership or Emotional Intelligence for leaders.
 It is up to the trainer or facilitator to choose the right materials to suit the needs of the team or group.

 This exercise works well for groups ranging from 8 to 16 people.
 Larger groups of 20 people or more can work too, but you may need to add in an additional step – a small group exercise.
 In that case, divide the group into smaller groups of 4 or 5 people and have them discuss the exercise debrief questions in the small groups before requesting each of the small groups to report back to the larger group for further discussion.
 You may want to consider an additional facilitator to assist if you are dealing with groups larger than 20 people.

 Without emotional intelligence or a compassionate approach to interpersonal relationships even leaders with the best technical minds and education will never be great leaders with motivated followers.
 Exercises like the resource I share here can help trainers and facilitators bring home the importance of having the right approach and encourage a personal change process in developing leaders.